sjkelleyjr/Deadlock/outline/writing_style_guide.md

 ### Key Principle
 **Show character traits through action and dialogue, don't explain them to the reader.**

+## Engineer Immunity (MASH Doctors Parallel)

+### Core Concept
+**The engineers can get away with almost anything because they are highly skilled individuals that the company desperately needs.**

+### MASH Doctors Parallel
+- Like the doctors in MASH who could break rules, insult superiors, and get away with murder because they were the only ones who could save lives
+- The engineers are the only ones who can keep the systems running, fix critical bugs, and deliver the technical solutions the company needs
+- Management knows they can't afford to lose them, so they tolerate their rebellious behavior

+### What This Means for the Story
+- **Alex** can be openly cynical and question everything without serious consequences
+- **Mack** can break rules, hack systems, and create chaos while management looks the other way
+- **Jordan** can negotiate from a position of strength because he's essential to the team
+- They can mock corporate initiatives, ignore stupid policies, and resist bureaucracy with relative impunity
+- Management will threaten and complain but ultimately back down because they need the engineers

+### Examples of Engineer Immunity in Action
+- Mack can live-tweet meetings and mock corporate initiatives
+- Alex can openly question management decisions and point out logical flaws
+- Jordan can negotiate better terms and push back on unreasonable demands
+- They can ignore mandatory training, skip pointless meetings, and work around broken systems
+- Management will grumble but won't fire them because they're too valuable

+### Key Principle
+**The engineers' value to the company gives them power and protection that other employees don't have.
+They can be rebellious and cynical because management can't afford to lose them.**

 ### Examples of What NOT to Do (Telling)
 - ❌ "It was part of her diplomatic approach to corporate life—appear engaged, gather information, and use it later."
 - ❌ "Alex was cynical and analytical by nature."